kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 The goal of this project is to investigate and compare the performance of different models in classifying grayscale gel images.
 By training and evaluating 24 models with varying configurations, I aim to identify the most effective model architecture and configuration for accurate gel electrophoresis image classification.

+## Dataset

+The [dataset](dataset/) comprises a total of 92 images sourced from the internet.
+It includes 46 grayscale gel electrophoresis images and 46 randomly selected grayscale non-gel images.

 ## Models and Configurations

 The models were evaluated based on four factors that influenced the training: